1st Infantry Division (Wehrmacht): Defence of East Prussia

 The 1st Infantry Division returned to its native East Prussia in the summer 1944.
+In September 1944, the division received reinforcements to restore its regiments' third battalions, bringing the division up to a strength of ten battalions.
 Except for participating in the urgent and temporary link-up with the now-isolated Army Group North in Lithuania (Operation Doppelkopf), the unit remained to defend the easternmost German province from the advancing Red Army.

+On 1 October 1944, Hans Schittnig assumed divisional command.

 Alternating between 3rd Panzer and 4th Armies, the division was trapped in the Königsberg/Samland area after it was cut off from the rest of Germany by end January 1945.

 At 0400 hours on 19 February 1945, elements of the 1st Infantry, led by a captured Soviet T-34 tank, spearheaded a westward offensive from Königsberg intended to link with General Hans Gollnick's XXVIII Corps, which held parts of the Samland peninsula, including the vital port of Pillau.
 Capturing the town of Metgethen, the unit opened the way for the 5th Panzer Division to join with Gollnick's forces near the town of Gross Heydekrug the next day.
 This action re-opened the land route from Königsberg to Pillau, allowing for the evacuation of civilian refugees via the port and solidifying the German defense of the area until April.

+Henning von Thadden assumed divisional command on 28 February 1945.

-With the capitulation of Königsberg on 9 April 1945, the surviving elements of the division retreated to Pillau where most later surrendered to the Soviets and parts of the division where evacuated by sea and surrendered to the British in Schleswig-Holstein at the end of the war.
+With the capitulation of Königsberg on 9 April 1945, the surviving elements of the division retreated to Pillau where most later surrendered to the Soviets and parts of the division were evacuated by sea and surrendered to the British in Schleswig-Holstein at the end of the war.

+The final divisional commander was a colonel-ranked officer named Egon Overbeck, who assumed the post on 26 April 1945, after Henning von Thadden had been wounded in action.

 Organization

-The 1st Infantry Division was a "Wave 1" division, meaning it existed prior to the outbreak of the war.
-It was equipped and organized along standard lines for a German infantry division.
-Its original form in 1934 consisted of two infantry regiments, an artillery regiment, a pioneer battalion, and a signals unit.

-The division invaded Poland with the following units under command: